Maple Kettle Corn

 Plus, can you beat that golden caramel color?

-Making Maple Kettle Corn at home is pretty straight forward: you only need popcorn, cooking oil of your choice (I used coconut oil), salt, and (of course) maple syrup.
-I assembled my ingredients and set to work.
+Making Maple Kettle Corn at home is pretty straight forward: you only need popcorn, cooking oil of your choice (use coconut oil to make it vegan), salt, and our Organic maple syrup.

 Place two kernels of popcorn in the pan.
 Once they both pop, the oil is ready.
 Remove them and dump the rest of the corn into the pan.
 Remove it from the heat for about 30 seconds, shaking to coat the kernels evenly in the oil.